Di(2-ethylhexyl)phosphoric acid: Synergistic effects

 The extractive capabilities of DEHPA can be increased through synergistic effects by the addition of other organophosphorus compounds.
 Tributyl phosphate is often used, as well as dibutyl-, diamyl-, and dihexylphosphonates.
 The synergistic effects are thought to occur by the addition of the trialkylphosphate to the uranyl-DEHPA complex by hydrogen bonding.
 The synergistic additive may also react with the DEHPA, competing with the uranyl extraction, resulting in a decrease in extraction efficiency past a concentration specific to the compound.

 Alternatives to DEHPA

-Secondary, tertiary, and quaternary amines have also been used for some uranium extractions as an alternative to DEHPA.
+Alternative organophosphorus compounds include trioctylphosphine oxide and bis(2,4,4-trimethyl pentyl)phosphinic acid.
+Secondary, tertiary, and quaternary amines have also been used for some uranium extractions.
 Compared to phosphate extractants, amines are more selective for uranium, extract the uranium faster, and are easily stripped with a wider variety of reagents.
 However, the phosphates are more tolerant of solids in the feed solution and show faster phase separation.